 UNSUSPECTED HEART CONDITIONS ARE A SERIOUS THREAT TO YOUNG ATHLETES.
-EARLY DETECTION THROUGH DIAGNOSTIC TESTING IS THE BEST PREVENTION FROM SUDDEN CARDIAC ARREST.
+EARLY DETECTION THROUGH DIAGNOSTIC TESTING IS THE BEST WAY TO PREVENT SUDDEN CARDIAC ARREST.

 Diagnosis empowers athletes and their athletic trainers, coaches, and parents to make important decisions to effectively manage their health, whether that means undergoing further evaluation or surgery to fix a defect, coming to terms with physical limitations, or being aware of a condition that may pose serious consequences in the immediate future or later in life.